Position a loaded barbell by the head of a declined bench.

 Exhale as you extend your elbows until the barbell returns to the starting position.

 Comments and tips

 Be careful with the decline skull crusher as it can be dangerous.
 Slow the movement down as the barbell nears your face.

-This exercise is called a skull crusher because when performed on a flat bench (see video), you lower the barbell to your forehead.
+This exercise is called a skull crusher because when performed on a flat bench, you lower the barbell to your forehead.

 If you go heavy, have a spotter ready, who can also hand you the barbell when you lie down.

 You can perform the decline skull crusher in a different way.
-Instead of keeping your upper arms vertical so that the barbell descends and ascends in a semicircular motion, you can allow your upper arms to tilt forward as you flex your elbows and then return to the vertical position as you extend your elbows.
+Instead of keeping your upper arms fixed in a slightly backward-tilted position and lowering the barbell in a semicircular motion, you can start with your upper arms vertical and allow your upper arms to tilt forward as the barbell descends and return to vertical as the barbell ascends.
 This will allow the barbell to descend and ascend in a vertical motion.